 There’s a simple way to boost your employee retention rate: Pay your team more.
-Bonuses, raises and above-average salaries are the most compelling reasons for a person to stay in their job long-term.
+Bonuses, raises, and above-average salaries are the most compelling reasons why people stay in their jobs long term.

 Most employers would love to give their workers a raise every year.
 But financially, that’s simply not sustainable.
 For small business owners seeking to find the right mix of compensation while keeping an eye on their bottom line, here are some things to consider when offering raises.

-The first step in considering whether or not to offer a raise is to establish some criteria for pay increases.
-Raises are just one way to show your employees that you appreciate their hard work; therefore, clarify from the outset what types of compensation you are able to offer.
+The first step in considering whether or not to offer a raise is to establish some criteria that merit a pay increase.
+Raises are just one way to show your employees that you appreciate their hard work; therefore, clarify from the outset what types of compensation you can offer.

-A compensation mix will generally involve some of the following incentives:
+A compensation mix generally involves some of the following incentives:

-• Pay increase (raise): Usually a set percentage based on the employee's pay, raises result in a permanent increase in payroll expenses.
+• Pay increase (raise): Usually a set percentage based on the employee's pay.
+Employee pay raises result in a permanent increase in payroll expenses.

 • Bonus: A variable cost (one-time payment) tied to sales or production volumes, for example.